I was delighted to find—among other things at Chartwell, Winston Churchill’s country abode—a swing hanging from an old oak.

 However, Lightman also makes a grand case for enabling a mind of play, what he labels “divergent thinking.”
 How?
 By inserting breaks in periods of convergent thinking.

-American existential psychologist Rollo May, a most trusted oracle of the creative process, agrees.
-May extols the “necessity of alternating work and relaxation, with the insight often coming at the moment of the break between the two, or at least within the break.”2
+American existential psychologist Rollo May, trusted oracle of the creative process, agrees.
+May extols the “necessity of alternating work and relaxation, with the insight often coming at the moment of the break between the two, or at least within the break.”

 A break is shrugging off the burden of purpose.
 (I imagine it resembles playing with pets).
 Moreover, May recommends we actively initiate this break, and that we withdraw consciously from stimulation.
 We ignite the unconscious and coax creativity, and collect creative moments of beginning.